 You can buy a Samsung Galaxy S22 Ultra with up to 12GB of RAM, and the best Android phones can come with even more.
 That's almost as much as many gaming PCs and about 6 GB more than many other phones.
 This has a lot of folks scratching their heads and asking why in the world do you need 12GB of RAM, and does that mean my phone needs more?

-This wouldn't be the first time we've seen phones come with oodles of RAM.
-Vivo and OnePlus offer phones with plenty under the hood, and seeing 6 or more GB inside is becoming fairly common.
-Let's talk about what RAM is, how your phone uses RAM, and why a phone would have so much more of it than what's "necessary".
+Seeing 6 or more GB of RAM inside a phone, even a budget phone, is fairly common.
+Let's talk about what RAM is, how your phone uses RAM, and why a phone would have so much more of it than what's "necessary."

 What is RAM

 The OS kernel acts as a traffic cop for everything that goes on when it comes to using your phone's hardware.
 When a game or any app wants to draw a new screen, the data created to use for it goes into the RAM where the OS can parse it, let the CPU and GPU do any processing needed, then send it off to the display, so the right color dots can be drawn in the right places.

-It all sounds complicated, and it is, but all you need to understand are three basic things: RAM is a place to hold data for a short period of time, data placed there can be read or written very fast, and data in RAM is erased when you shut your phone down.
-Additionally, a portion of the RAM in your phone is used as soon as you turn it back on and no apps or even the OS is able to use that portion.
+It all sounds complicated, and it is, but all you need to understand are three basic things: RAM is a place to hold data for a short period, data placed there can be read or written very fast, and data in RAM is erased when you shut your phone down.
+Additionally, a portion of the RAM in your phone is used as soon as you turn it back on, and no apps or even the OS can use that portion.
 This goes for just about any computer; they (almost) all have RAM, and they use it the same way.

 How your phone uses its RAM